 The Company is incorporated in the British Virgin Islands.
 There is no corporate tax in the British Virgin Islands.
-The Brazilian subsidiaries have loss carry forwards of approximately \$2 million which are available to shelter future taxable income.
+The Brazilian subsidiary, Talon Ferrous Mineração Ltda., has loss carry forwards of approximately \$2 million which are available to shelter future taxable income.
 These losses have no expiry date, but can only be offset against taxable income to the extent of 30% in a year.